kleinee/jns/README.md

 ```

 ## Install Python support for Raspberry Pi hardware (optional)
-setting up Python s support for GPIO pins, PICAMERA module and Sense HAT hardware in our virtual environment is almost as simple as one would commonly  do without such environment.
+Setting up Python support for GPIO pins, the PICAMERA module and Sense HAT hardware in our virtual environment is almost as simple as one would commonly  do without such environment.
 ```bash
 #!/bin/bash
 # script name:     inst_pi_hardware.sh